materialsproject/fireworks/docs/priority_tutorial.rst

 * You can assign any numerical value to the priority, including negative numbers and decimals.
 Higher priorities are run first.

  * FireWorks with *any* value of priority will be run before jobs without a priority defined.
 If two FireWorks have the same priority, one of those jobs will be chosen randomly (you can also choose FIFO and FILO ordering for equal-priority FireWorks via the :doc:`FW config </config_tutorial>`).

+ * You can launch specific fireworks from the command line via `rlaunch singleshot -f FW_ID` or `qlaunch -r singleshot -f FW_ID`.

 Set job priority using the command line after adding FWs
 ========================================================